VA home loan requirements for 2024

 VA loan FAQ

-• To apply for a VA loan, you must have a certificate of eligibility from the U.S. Department of Veterans Affairs.
-This is a document that proves your military service and shows eligibility for a VA loan.
+To apply for a VA loan, you must have a certificate of eligibility from the U.S. Department of Veterans Affairs.
+This document proves your military service and shows your eligibility for a VA loan.